-Opened in 2007, Seven Grand is arguably the city’s premiere destination for whiskey lovers; its atmosphere is of another era, one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool.
-You can ask for a hot Irish coffee any day of the week, but keep an eye out for their iced coffee version, which uses Jameson whiskey, house cold brew, cream and sugar.
+Opened in 2007, Seven Grand is arguably the city’s premier destination for whiskey lovers; its atmosphere is of another era, one where hard-drinking businessmen escaped the doldrums of suburban existence and hung up their hats to drink, smoke and play pool.
+You can ask for a hot Irish coffee any day of the week, but keep an eye out for their iced coffee version, which uses Jameson whiskey, cold brew, cream and sugar.
 It’s sweet, refreshing and strong all at once—and gives you enough liquid courage to challenge a stranger to a pool match.

 Talk about teamwork!
 Menotti’s Coffee Stop and Townhouse are neighbors, so it’s no surprise that they’re happy to share customers.
 Grab some Cat & Cloud coffee at Menotti’s and bring it over to Townhouse, where you can get it spiked with Irish whiskey, coffee liqueur, whipped cream, syrup and nutmeg.